-As I have already mentioned in one of the previous articles, next month in Geneva Vacheron Constantin is going to use the upcoming SIHH 2010 event in order to reveal its new Historique collection.
-Besides the gorgeous Historique 1968 watch in a square case, there will also be a Vacheron Constantin Historique Ultra-fine 1955 (ref.
+As I have already mentioned in one of the previous articles, next month in Geneva Vacheron Constantin is going to use the upcoming SIHH 2010 event to reveal its new Historique collection.
+Besides the gorgeous Historique 1968 in a square case, there will also be a Historique Ultra-fine 1955 (ref.
 33155/000R-9588) model in a more traditional round super-slim body.
-Also crafted from a thin slab of 18-carat yellow gold, the watch offers a nice combination of a classic-shaped case with one of the best “historic” movements that you can currently get not only in a perfect working condition, but backed by full manufacturer’s warranty as well!
+Also crafted from a thin slab of 18-karat yellow gold, the 1955 Ultra-fine offers a nice combination of a classic-shaped case with one of the best “historic” movements that you can currently get not only in a perfect working condition but backed by full manufacturer’s warranty as well!

-Just like the aforementioned Historique 1968, the Vacheron Constantin Historique 1955 will be motivated by the vintage Calibre VC 1003 hand-wound movement that was first officially revealed in almost 55 years ago back in 1955 (hence the name of the new watch) and was in fact a decorated version of the vintage JLC Caliber 849 blanc movement that was designed and manufactured by Jaeger-LeCoultre specifically for Vacheron Constantin and Audemars Piguet (Audemars Piguet used the same movement in their ultra-thin watches but referred to it as AP 2003, it was first shown two years earlier, in 1953.)
+Just like the aforementioned Historique 1968, the Vacheron Constantin Historique 1955 will be motivated by the vintage Calibre VC 1003 hand-wound movement that was first officially revealed in almost 55 years ago back in 1955 (hence the name of the new collection) and was, in fact, a decorated version of the vintage JLC Caliber 849 blanc movement that was designed and manufactured by Jaeger-LeCoultre specifically for Vacheron Constantin and Audemars Piguet (Audemars Piguet used the same movement in their ultra-thin watches but referred to it as AP 2003, it was first shown two years earlier, in 1953.)

-Although some not particularly friendly pundits sometimes say that Vacheron Constantin has long run out not only of ideas, but also of the vintage calibers themselves (they stopped introducing new watches powered by the movement around seven years ago after Jaeger-LeCoultre finally stopped making the legendary ebauches,) it seems that they still have a stock of mechanisms waiting for a special occasion to be finally installed into yet another special edition watch.
+Although some not particularly friendly pundits sometimes say that Vacheron Constantin has long run out not only of ideas but also of the vintage calibers themselves (they stopped introducing new collections powered by the movement around seven years ago after Jaeger-LeCoultre finally stopped making the legendary ebauches,) it seems that they still have a stock of mechanisms waiting for a special occasion to be finally installed into yet another “special edition”.